-To further evaluate the quality of mean annual rainfall erosivity estimation using ERA5 data, the performance of the ERA5 data in each grid was evaluated, as shown in Figure 6.
+To further evaluate the quality of the mean annual rainfall erosivity estimation using ERA5 data, the performance of the ERA5 data in each grid was evaluated, as shown in Fig. 6.
 The spatial pattern of the ERA5-based mean annual rainfall erosivity is consistent with that of the observed values.
-Specifically, areas with large annual rainfall erosivity are located mainly in the southeastern part of the plateau, especially at the southeast edge, whereas the mean annual values in the northwestern part of the plateau are relatively small.
-However, the observed mean annual rainfall erosivity on the TP is 344 MJ·mm·ha^{-1.}h^{-1.}yr-1, and the ER5-based results underestimate this value by 47%.
+Specifically, areas with large annual rainfall erosivity are located mainly in the southeastern part of the plateau, especially at the southeast edge, whereas the mean annual values in the northwestern part of the plateau are relatively small; however, the observed mean annual rainfall erosivity on the TP is $344 \text{ MJ} \text{ mm} \text{ ha}^{-1} \text{ h}^{-1} \text{ yr}^{-1}$, and the ER5-based results underestimate this value by 47 %.
 Moreover, except for most of the grids in the northwest corner and individual grids in the southeastern part of the plateau, the mean annual rainfall erosivity values in most grids in the TP are lower than the observed values.

 Figure 6.
-Mean annual rainfall erosivity in 2013-2020 (excluding 2017) based on (a) in situ precipitation observations and (b) ERA5 reanalysis precipitation data. (c) AB between the values based on ERA5 reanalysis data and precipitation observations.
-Unit: MJ·mm·ha-1·h-1·yr-1.
+Mean annual rainfall erosivity in 2013-2020 (excluding 2017) based on (a) in situ precipitation observations and (b) ERA5 reanalysis precipitation data. (c) Absolute bias between the values based on ERA5 reanalysis data and precipitation observations.
+Unit: MJ mm ha-1 h-1 yr-1.

-300 The accuracy of the spatiotemporal variability of the mean annual rainfall erosivity on the TP obtained using the ERA5 dataset is also crucial for determining whether ERA5 is suitable for rainfall erosivity calculation.
-We used the first three EOF modes, which are considered to provide most of the valuable information, for evaluation.
-The spatial pattern of the first three EOFs of the observed values accounts for 77% of the total variance, and that of the first three EOFs of the ERA5-based values accounts for 84% of the total variance (Figure 7).
+The accuracy of the spatiotemporal variability of the mean annual rainfall erosivity on the TP obtained using the ERA5 dataset is also crucial for determining whether ERA5 is suitable for rainfall erosivity calculations.
+We used the first three EOF modes, which are considered to provide the most valuable information, for evaluation.
+The spatial pattern of the first three EOFs of the observed values accounts for 77 % of the total variance, and that of the first three EOFs of the ERA5-based values accounts for 84 % of the total variance (Fig. 7).
 Clearly, ERA5 successfully captured the spatial pattern of the EOF modes, especially the first two EOF modes, revealed by the observed values.
-In addition, the corresponding principal components of the EOF modes of the ERA5-based values are also consistent with the temporal variation trend of the observed values.
+In addition, the corresponding principal components of the EOF modes of the ERA5based values are also consistent with the temporal variation trend of the observed values.
 Therefore, it can be concluded that the ERA5-based mean annual rainfall erosivity generally reproduces the spatiotemporal patterns of the rainfall erosivity on the TP.

 Figure 7.
-First three EOF modes of observed and ERA5-based mean annual rainfall erosivity on the TP in 2013-2020 (excluding 2017).
+First three empirical orthogonal function (EOF) modes of observed and ERA5-based mean annual rainfall erosivity on the TP in 2013-2020 (excluding 2017).